Maro (Portuguese singer): Early life and education

-Secca is the second of the three children of João Pedro Basto Forjaz Secca and Cristina Isabel Capello Brito da Cruz.
+Mariana is the second of the three children of João Pedro Basto Forjaz Secca and Cristina Isabel Capello Brito da Cruz.
 She initially planned to become a veterinarian, but instead chose to pursue a musical career, studying at Berklee College of Music and moving to Los Angeles.

 Career

-She has collaborated with Jacob Collier in his Djesse Vol. 2 album and has a presence on YouTube, where she posted videos of herself singing with artists such as António Zambujo, Rosa Passos, Eric Clapton, Mayra Andrade, Salvador Sobral and a plethora of other artists.
+She collaborated with Jacob Collier on his 2019 album Djesse Vol. 2 and has a presence on YouTube, where she has posted videos of herself singing with artists such as António Zambujo, Rosa Passos, Eric Clapton, Mayra Andrade, Salvador Sobral, and many others.

-She features on the track "Better Now" by American electronic music duo Odesza, the second single from the upcoming album The Last Goodbye.
+She is featured on the track "Better Now" by American electronic music duo Odesza, the second single from the album The Last Goodbye.
 As of April 2022, the song peaked at 19th on the Dance/Electronic Billboard Chart.